LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Any student who is interested in a work and study abroad experience should plan early and contact the Assistant Dean, Padnos College of Engineering and Computing, Casey Thelenwood, email@example.com, to discuss available options.

 EGR Student Co-op Experiences

 For examples of typical co-op experiences, refer to the GVSU Experience Matters website.
 This site documents student experiences on internship and co-ops throughout the university.
-Simply identify the major you would like to review experiences for and the site will provide a variety of engineering examples (Computer, Electrical, Mechanical, or Product Design & Manufacturing Engineering).
+Simply identify the major you would like to review experiences for and the site will provide a variety of engineering examples (Biomedical, Computer, Electrical, Mechanical, or Product Design & Manufacturing Engineering).